xiaoyu3x/SmartHome-Demo/README.md

 ## How to start the Home GW SW

-1. Transfer the content of this repo (minus the `oic-servers` folder that you don't need)
+1. Transfer the content of this repo (minus the `ocf-servers` folder that you don't need)
 2. Install all `node.js` and `Python` dependencies (see above)
 3. Start the services: